 "The 45 men, women and children, with their meager belongings consisting of clothing, bedding and some food supplies, came up from Detroit on the ship called Julia Smith the first Monday in April A.D.
 1853.
 Following is a list of the men who participated in this first meeting; Christian Augh, Frederick Schilling, Gottfried Beck, John Muellerweiss, Frederick Luckhard, Frederick Ziegler, John G. Baur, Andrew Auch, Jacob Roller, Peter Schairer, Jacob F. Fuehle, Andrew Volz, Jacob F. Armbruster, John Strieter, Jacob R. Streiter, Martin Gremel, John Ziegler and Gottfried Mammel."

-The couple brought Gottlieb's three children to America
+The couple brought Gottlieb's three children to America—and had four more:

 CHILDREN OF GOTTLIEB MAMMEL AND ANNA BARBARA RENZ

 • SALOME KATHARINA MAMMEL was born on 07 Apr 1848 in Freedom Township, Washtenaw County, Michigan.
 She married WILHELM GRIEB and they had twelve children.
 Salma Kate's obituary from the Chelsea Standard, on March 5, 1932, reads: "Mrs Selma (Mammel) Grieb, widow of the late William Grieb, died Friday evening, February 26, at the home in Lima township where she had resided for many years.
-She was born in Freedom, August 7, 1848 and was married March 14, 1872 to Mr .
-Grieb who died November 18, 1901.
+She was born in Freedom, August 7, 1848 and was married March 14, 1872 to Mr. Grieb who died November 18, 1901.
 Their married life was spent in Sebewaing, and in Scio and Lima Townships.
 Surviving are four sons: Charles (Karl) of Freedom, Frank and Eugene of Lima and Reuben of Sylvan; three daughters Mrs George Zahn of Chelsea, Mrs Martin Wenk of Freedom and sister Mrs. Katherine Koch of St. Catherines, Ont; 14 grandchildren and one great grandchild.
 Funeral services were held Monday afternoon at 2:30 at Zion Lutheran Church, Rogers Corners, with Rev M.W.Brueckner officiating.
 Interment was in Zion cemetery."

-• CATHARINE BARBARA MAMMEL was born on 22 Nov 1854 in Huron County, Michigan.
-She married JOSEPH KOCH and had one child, Ina, in Canada.
-She and her family moved to Canada in 1868, and are listed in the 1901 St. Catherine's census, T-6480 Div 6, page 15, entry 21, Family 149: husband Joseph, b.
+• CATHARINE BARBARA MAMMEL was born on 22 Nov 1854 in Sebewaing, Huron County, Michigan.
+On 25 Nov 1876 she married JOSEPH KOCH (b.
+1850 in Germany) in Freedom, Washtenaw, Michigan, and had one child, Ina or Ira (b.
+1880).
+She and her family moved to Canada in 1868, and are listed in the 1891 Census and the 1901 St. Catherine's census, T-6480 Div 6, page 15, entry 21, Family 149: husband Joseph, b.
 6 May 1850, and a son, Ina, b.
 10 Jan 1880.
-She's mentioned in Solome's obituary as Katherine Koch of St. Catherine's, Ontario, Canada.
+She's mentioned in Solome's obituary as Katherine Koch of St. Catherine's, Ontario, Canada; She died on 8 Apr 1937 in Lincoln, Ontario.

 • Personal Information